-105 REAL ESTATE PRINCIPLES

-Introduction to real estate as a profession, process, product and measurement of its productivity.
+105 REAL ESTATE PRINCIPLES 2 credits Introduction to real estate as a profession, process, product and measurement of its productivity.
 The student is responsible for readings and discussions relative to real estate and the American system.

-Prerequisite: 2430:105.
+185 REAL ESTATE LAW 2 credits Prerequisite: 2430:105.
 Contents of contemporary real estate law.
 The student is responsible for readings covering units on estates, property rights, license laws, contracts, deeds, mortgages, civil rights and zoning.